-Our earliest record of the Towndrow name is before 1650.
+Our earliest record of the Towndrow name is before 1500.
 Before that, we get mired down in variations on the name, which makes it so much harder to trace back Towndrow origins.
 Theoretically though, we can trace how the surname became first ‘mutated’ from a Townrow, Townrowe, Townerow, Townroe, Tounrow, Towndro or Towndroe.
-Many of these are listed as residents in what is now Derbyshire/ Leicestershire/ Nottinghamshire/ Yorkshire in the earlier 1600s and beyond.
+Many of these are listed as residents in what is now Derbyshire / Leicestershire / Nottinghamshire / Yorkshire in the earlier 1500s and beyond.
+There are also records in East London at that time.

 Origin of the Towndrow Name